 Even the floors you walk on in an aircraft are made of these petrochemicals.
 This galley floor is typically polyvinyl chloride (PVC), which is able to withstand harsh environments.
 During more than a decade of service, not a single composite floor beam has had to be replaced in the Boeing 777 aircraft.

-By putting all these pieces together, more than half of the Boeing 787 airframe is made up of variation of petrochemicals, resulting in a 20 percent reduction the weight of the aircraft compared to conventional aluminum designs.
+By putting all these pieces together, more than half of the Boeing 787 airframe is made up of a variation of petrochemicals, resulting in a 20 percent reduction in the weight of the aircraft compared to conventional aluminum designs.

 Indeed, increasingly one of the biggest upsides to petrochemicals is the fuel efficiency and sustainability benefits they enable.
 The heavier the plane, the more fuel it takes to get from takeoff to touchdown.
 This additional fuel means more costs to airlines.